Ramsey numbers of ordered graphs

-After these updates, we, again, choose the first vertex in $\lessdot$ that does not have an image yet and proceed as before.
-If there is no such vertex, then we have found a blue copy $h(\mathcal{G})$ of $\mathcal{G}$ in $\mathcal{K}_N$ as there is an image of every vertex of $\mathcal{G}$.
+After these updates, we choose the first vertex in $\lessdot$ that does not have an image yet and proceed with the next step.
+If every vertex of $\mathcal{G}$ has an image, then we have found a blue copy of $\mathcal{G}$.